Registered to Vote?

 Check your registration status

-Early Voting & Registration Feb.
-11 through Feb.
-25 (Register and vote during the same visit.)
+Early Voting & Registration Oct.
+14 - Nov.
+3 (Register and vote during the same visit.)

 No excuse is needed.
 All Chicago voters may Vote By Mail.

-Chicago voters may apply online.
-Or, original hard-copy applications must be submitted in person, by mail or by certified courier.
-By law, we cannot accept email or fax applications from civilians inside the United States.
+Chicago voters may apply online now.
+Or, applications must be submitted in person, by mail, email or fax.

 Click here for a complete list of polling places.